coraline9d/coraline9d/README.md

-✨My name is Coraline, I’m a student in Full Stack Web Development.✨
+## ✨Coraline, student in Full Stack Web Development.✨

-👉 Here, you will find all the projects I do to increase my knowledge in the field
+👩🏼‍💻 Here, you will find all the projects I do to increase my knowledge in the field

-👉 Soon, I aim to discover React and React Native
+📌 Soon, I aim to discover React and React Native

 ## 🛠 Skills
 <div dir="auto">